Q: Tell us about your background as a physician assistant.

 Q: What accomplishments are you most proud of?

 A: I am most proud that I have found a career that is rewarding and important at such a young age.
 Now I am able to settle into my career knowing I have many years to grow.

 Q: What are the key challenges of this field of medicine?
 How is it changing?

-A: The key challenge of this is field is keeping up to date with the new guidelines that are always being released.
+A: The key challenge of this field is keeping up-to-date with the new guidelines that are always being released.
 Every day I get an update from the Medscape app saying the FDA changed something.
 It’s challenging because even though the guidelines have changed, it doesn’t filter down to the providers to start implementing the changes for months or years later.

 Q: If you couldn’t be a physician assistant, what would you be doing?